 Food is one of the oldest impressions in the human psyche which stretches back to our evolution from lower life forms.
-This impression sustains the bond between a departing spirit and its emotional past in the material domain.
-The feast on the 11th day severes this bond and the spirit remembers its free nature with the help of Mantras chanted at that time.
-The spirit prepares itself for its onward journey to the domain of the ancestors on the 12th day.
+Certainly, this impression sustains the bond between a transitioning psyche and its emotional past in the material domain.
+However, the feast on the 11th day after death severs this bond and the spirit remembers its free nature with the help of Mantras chanted at that time.
+Consequently, the spirit prepares itself for its onward journey to the domain of the ancestors on the 12th day.

-A transmigrating psyche is thumb sized in comparison to the size of the the bio-energy field associated with an alive body.
+The size of a transmigrating psyche is the human thumb.
+This is in comparison with the bio-energy field of an alive human body.
 A transitory energy body is slightly larger, namely, palm sized.
 The rituals to assemble this palm sized body relies on the bond between the psyche of the departed spirit and the who performs the rituals.
-Rituals which require strict adherence to rules, help shrink the rapidly dissipating energy field is shrunk into a “make-believe” body through rituals which demand strict adherence to rules.
-These rules are shrouded in awe and mystery and tinged with caution.
+Rituals which require strict adherence to rules, help shrink the rapidly dissipating energy field into a “make-believe” body.
+Awe and mystery surround these rules.
+Besides family elders emphasize an attitude of caution in these rituals.

-Long ago, an intrigued Garuda sought explanations about these rules from Lord vishnu.
-Rishi Veda Vyasa captured the essense of the dialogue between Garuda and Vishnu in the form of a Purana.
+Long ago, an intrigued Garuda sought explanations about these rules from Lord Vishnu.
+Rishi Veda Vyasa captured the essence of the dialogue between Garuda and Vishnu in the form of a Purana.
 Through symbolism and stories, the Garuda Purana explains the journey of the departed spirit.
 One can find many similarities between these and the recounts of those who encounter near death experiences.
 Here is a list of similar posts (2 min read) from my blog